brunoeducsantos/2D-feature-tracking/Report.md

 [image_0]: https://github.com/brunoeducsantos/2DFeatureTracking/blob/master/images/BRISK.png
 ![alt text][image_0]
-Regarding the neighborhood size, BRISK has a quite dense number of points per pixel region and it is uniformely distributed in the vehicle region.
+Regarding the neighborhood size, **BRISK** has a quite dense number of points per pixel region and it is uniformely distributed in the vehicle region.

 [image_1]: https://github.com/brunoeducsantos/2DFeatureTracking/blob/master/images/AKAZE.png
 ![alt text][image_1]

-AKAZE keypoints neighborhood has lower density and the points are sparsed distributed around the ROI.
+**AKAZE** keypoints neighborhood has lower density and the points are sparsed distributed around the ROI.

 [image_2]: https://github.com/brunoeducsantos/2DFeatureTracking/blob/master/images/FAST.png
 ![alt text][image_2]

-The neighborhood density is quite low among all studied algorithms, with a high sparse distribution.
+The **FAST** neighborhood density is quite low among all studied algorithms, with a high sparse distribution.

 [image_3]: https://github.com/brunoeducsantos/2DFeatureTracking/blob/master/images/ORB.png
 ![alt text][image_3]

-ORB feature generator has a high density of points per pixel patch and the number of points is even distributed.
+**ORB** feature generator has a high density of points per pixel patch and the number of points is even distributed.
 It is one of the highest overlap of keypoint patch among the studied algorithms.

 [image_4]: https://github.com/brunoeducsantos/2DFeatureTracking/blob/master/images/SHITOMASI.png
 ![alt text][image_4]

-Similarly to AKAZE keypoint distribution, SHITOMASI has a non-uniform density within the ROI .
+Similarly to AKAZE keypoint distribution, **SHITOMASI** has a non-uniform density within the ROI .

 [image_5]: https://github.com/brunoeducsantos/2DFeatureTracking/blob/master/images/SIFT.png
 ![alt text][image_5]

-SIFT has lower density of points the ROI, but it has a uniform distribution of keypoints describing the car image patch.
+**SIFT** has lower density of points the ROI, but it has a uniform distribution of keypoints describing the car image patch.

 ## Reference